nbessi/antlion/README.rst

    :target: https://codecov.io/gh/nbessi/antlion

 Antlion is a modular Web Application FireWall written in Python.
-It is based on Flask and is compatible with your favorite WSGI server.
+It is based on Flask and is compatible with your favourite WSGI server.

-Antlion is currently under heavy developpement and his API is subject to change.
+Antlion is currently under heavy  development and his API is subject to change.

 Why
 ===